For a list of the Historical Awards up to the end of 2025 click here

 3

-Lynda Joachim Award: Winner Pamela Walter
+Lynda Joachim Award: Audrey Bullough

 Lynda Joachim Award is awarded to the champion female swimmer who achieves the most points during the year from any 3 Club Challenges (CCs), together with the State Swim calculated on the basis of 4, 3, 2, 1 (for first, second, third, and a completed swim respectively).
 For each CC a maximum of 3, and for the State swim, a maximum of 5 individual swims can be taken into account.
 This award is named after Lynda Joachim, Snappers' first president and first life member.